InfinityWallet/InfinityProtocol/README.md

 - Gamification: Integrating new ways to earn rewards such as NFT's, achievements, trading battles, competitions and much more.

 - Yeild Farming: Earn yeild by providing liquidity into specific pools to be rewarded.

+- Decentralised Index's: Decentralized governed indexs fully on the blockchain, allowing to easily diverisfy in seconds.

+- Decentralised Index Trading: Trade crypto indexs on a fully decentralized platform with one of the leading UI & UX in the crypto industry.

 - Integration of the Infinity Protocol into the Infinity Wallet for direct wallet trading, staking, loans, liquidity providing and much more.